AmanziTel/neo-viz/README.md

 * Make it possible to choose where that data comes from
 * Implement a command line interface for starting the server and selecting the data source.
-* A query protocol for selecting only the relevant nodes

 #### Client

 * Relationship filter
 * Group nodes, if there are too many to show.
-* Query protocol editor to select the relevant nodes to ask from the server.
 * bind and trigger with custom events